karbonbased/blackjack/README.md

 ##Description

-A lovely and functional blackjack game.
+A lovely and functional blackjack game that automatically tracks a user's hand total and compares against dealer card.

 ##Tech used / Stack